krancour/brignext/PROPOSAL.md

 In contrast to Kubernetes, all Brigade 2.0 roles are proposed to be pre-defined and _not_ user-defined.
-This is proposed because, compared to Kubernetes, Brigade has relatively few resource types, cannot be extended with user-define APIs and resource types, and resource types possess an inate level of domain specificty that Kubernetes resource types lack.
+This is proposed because, compared to Kubernetes, Brigade has relatively few resource types, cannot be extended with user-define APIs and resource types, and resource types possess an innate level of domain specificity that Kubernetes resource types lack.
 Under these conditions, it is easy to enumerate a small number of roles that should cover most access cases well.